WRITING

 'I love the idea that my voice may be singing babies to sleep all over the motu", June says.

 In 2023 Scholastic NZ released 'My Kiwi Kete', a collection of 3 mini versions of June's book contained in a beautifully designed kete bag.
-Since its release in May 2023 this special taonga continues to feature in among the Top 10 bestsellers childrens book list.
+Since its release this special taonga continues to feature in among the Top 10 bestsellers childrens book list.

 Creative Writing & Poetry